Nekketsu Saikyō Go-Saurer: Characters

+The third member of Kenichi's trio known as "Chobi".
+He has a shaved head, a round bald spot on the right side, a low back and buck teeth, and wears a striped shirt and shorts.
+He is a short troublemaker who is good at soccer in school.
+He belongs to the soccer club and often has a ball in his hand.
+He also has a quick escape, and has been a decoy for the mechanical four heavenly kings along with Kenichi and Saneyasu.

 The first of the female trio.
 She is more of a crybaby than Kumiko and Harue.
-It seems that she has some sort of relationship between her and Taro.
+She was quite short for a 6th grader, and it looks like that she has some sort of relationship between her and Taro.

 Also known as "Kuuko".
 The second of the female trio.
 She was once stalked by Hiromi as a subject for art, but when he gets hurt she gets around her feelings to treat him, and in fact seems to possibly care about him after that.
 The nurse, as such, among the kids.

 The third member of the female trio, her timidity seems to be expressed in her introversion.
 She is the tallest one in the class, and while Bon seemed to have a crush on her due to her wearing a red raincoat during a very rainy day and so, in the end it appeared to have amounted to nothing, plausibly leaving her as the only one of the three likely not to have a potential boyfriend.

 Also known as "One".
 The bright first-born of the Sato twins who talks a lot.

 Also known as "Two".
 The second-born of the Sato twins.

 Also known as "Mabo".
 An overeater.
 During the Saurers' stay in the dinosaurs' era, he ends up for a short while adopting a baby dinosaur which hatched from the egg he was about to eat.
 In the end he has to leave it behind along with the dinosaurs.

 A heavyset girl.
 She takes care of the class's pet, an iguana named Dai, and is kind to animals in general.
-She even rescued a stray cat who got caught inside Gosaurer when a battle began.
+She even rescued a stray cat named Miko who got caught inside Gosaurer when a battle began.
+When she graduates from Harukaze Elementary, she allows Dai to live with her from now onwards.